-OSSCO/SOCAO's information, referral and counselling serves specializing in seniors' issues continues to grow.
-We regularly receive requests for information and mediated access on different areas of concern to the seniors' community such as health care, pensions, Power's of Attorney, access to government services, housing, and many other topics.
-Seniors' organizations, self-help centres, resource centres, libraries and individuals (and their families) contact us by phone, fax, mail, e-mail.
-You can also drop into our office to access assistance, our resource library and individualized one-on-one educational information.
+OSSCO/SOCAO's information, referral and counselling service specializing in seniors' issues continues to grow.
+We regularly receive requests for information and mediated access on different areas of concern to the seniors' community such as health care, pensions, Power of Attorney, access to government services, housing, and many other topics.
+Seniors' organizations, self-help centres, resource centres, libraries and individuals (and their families) contact us by phone, fax, mail or e-mail.
+You can also drop into our office to access assistance, our resource library and individualized, one-on-one educational information.

 Our newest tool is The Roadmap for Informed Decision-Making brochure.
-After consulting with nearly 500 seniors in rural, urban and northern Ontario, we learned one of reasons that we do not want to make a decision as we age, is that we don't know who to contact to find the answers.
-As a result this brochure was developed to provide you with the information seniors have identified as important in their decision making process, including where to file a complaint or ask about your rights and entitlements.
+After consulting with nearly 500 seniors in rural, urban and northern Ontario, we learned one of the reasons that many seniors do not want to make a decision as they age, is that they don't know who to contact to find the answers.
+As a result, this brochure was developed to provide you with the information seniors have identified as important in their decision-making process, including where to file a complaint or ask about your rights and entitlements.
 Click here to find out more..../uploads/Image/Roadmap_Brochure_Final.pdf

 Resource from Ontario Ministry of Health and Long-Term Care

 As you may know, MedsCheck is a medication review that is available to seniors across Ontario.
 This medication review is an important service that pharmacists can offer for any Ontario resident taking three or more chronic medications.

 For any questions or comments, please contact MedsCheck lead, Blair Parsons (email@example.com).